 - Handmade by us, and the universe.
 Please allow for slight variations in color, shape and size of the specimens.

-- Kraft gift box included.
+- Snazzy gift box included.

 The history of northern Michigan copper is absolutely fascinating!
 The earliest known metalworking in North America begins 7000 years ago when Native peoples start mining copper on the Keweenaw Peninsula.
 Digging pits and using heavy stones to break waste rock away from copper masses, they fashion bracelets, beads, tools, fishhooks and other items for trade.
 Objects made of Keweenaw copper have been found in archeological sites across the continent.